 FlyOver Canada at Christmas Preview Video

 Below is a promotional video showcasing the FlyOver Canada at Christmas film.
 As you’ll see, it includes scenes from the original FlyOver Canada film about Canada.
-It has extra magical scenes too though with a wonderful Christmas-y theme.
+It has extra magical scenes too, though with a wonderful Christmas-y theme.

 Tips & Advice

-Below are some suggestions and things to know to help you make the most out of your Christmas experience at FlyOver Canada.
+Below are some suggestions and things to know to help you make the most of your Christmas experience at FlyOver Canada.

 TIP #1: Buy your tickets online to save at least 10% but often slightly more.